 Prior to her time in Austria, Catherine had already taken a nontraditional approach to college and taken a gap year with NET Ministries.
 Engaging in relational ministry at a parish for a year taught her in a profound way the unique unrepeatability of the person.
 Taking a step back from the concerns of work and school allowed her to focus on encountering Christ through each instance of humanity.
 It was an experience that she carried back with her when returning to "normal" life.

-Other interests of Catherine include hiking, cooking, dreaming big dreams, scheming over a cup of coffee, and singing loudly when no one is around.
+Other interests of Catherine include exploring local hiking trails, cooking (with medium success), digging in the dirt in the hope of plants growing, scheming over a cup of coffee, and singing loudly when no one is around.